UIUC-ECE374B/sp24.github.io/_labs/Lab19.md

 ---
-title: Lab 19 - Reductions
+title: Lab 19 - NP-completeness I
 placeholder: false
 back-color: faf4fa
 card-link: LabLink19
 # subtitle: And a subtitle
-description: We begin with a discussion of reductions and show how one can solve novel problems using known solutions from standard problems.
+description: We explore a few simple reductions to prove that a problem is NP-hard.
+Special emphasis on the SAT problem.
 people:
 layout: post
 no-link: true  # stops link to page
-deliverydate: 2024-04-05
+deliverydate: 2024-04-10
 link-questions:
 link-solutions:
 ---